Have a Question?

 Adopt Don't Shop

 If you are here to find out more information on adoption, we applaud you.
 By adopting a rescue animal, you will change their life for the better and help us in our mission to find loving forever homes for hundreds of deserving animals each year.
+When you choose to adopt, you are not only improving the life of your new fur friend, you are helping us make room to save more animals that are in need of rescue.

-We ask that you firstly summit an online application to help us in determining if there is a potential match between you and the animal that you wish to enquired about.
+To inquire about one of our rabbits, we ask that you firstly summit an online application to help us in determining if there is a potential match between you and the animal that you wish to enquired about.
 Following this, potential matches are then contacted over the phone to discuss more and to arrange an in-home meet and greet at the foster carers home so that you can meet your potential new fur friend in an environment that is familiar and safe to them.

 Our adoption process is not a first in best dressed scenario and we allow multiple applicants to meet our animals to ensure we make the best decisions for their futures.